somacdivad/grinpy/README.md

 * Residue
 * Slater number
 * Sub-*k*-domination number
+* Topological indices, like the Randić and Zagreb indices

 In addition to the graph invariants listed above, we have included some simple checks for structural properties of a graph: